dbca-wa/sdis/docs/source/quickstart.rst

 Find a Project
 ==============
-On the ``"Browse all Projects" page <https://sdis.dpaw.wa.gov.au/projects/project/>`_ you can filter and search for projects.
+On the `"Browse all Projects" page <https://sdis.dpaw.wa.gov.au/projects/project/>`_ you can filter and search for projects.
+..
 Under "actions", a selected list of projects can also be exported to CSV or MS Excel spreadsheets.

 Create a new Science Project